umwrit350sp17/team6/docs/2-Using ClassScheduler to Make a Personal Schedule/README.md

+## Using ClassScheduler to Make a Personal Schedule

 This folder and **all** of its files serve to explain in detail how to make a _personal schedule_ through the open-source platform, **ClassScheduler.** There are several images used throughout; for reference, these can be found in the **_assets_** file.
 Additionally, the _entire folder_ is composed in markdown.

 To best understand our instructions, we suggest you access them **_after_** you have **read** the [Introduction to ClassScheduler](1-Introduction%20to%20ClassScheduler) file and in this order: